-The College of Engineering (COE) recognizes the need to prepare an internationally-aware generation of engineers for success in the global workforce.
-To that end, COE offers the opportunity for insight abroad experiences for students for periods of a week to ten days, scheduled during school breaks.
+The Tickle College of Engineering (TCE) recognizes the need to prepare an internationally-aware generation of engineers for success in the global workforce.
+To that end, TCE offers the opportunity for insight abroad experiences for students for periods of a week to ten days, scheduled during school breaks.
 This enables the engineering major to have a short abroad experience without interrupting classes or delaying graduation.

 The flagship program which began this initiative is the Engineering Alternative Spring Break, an annual trip to a foreign location to participate in an engineering project of local impact.
 On trips during other times of the year, engineering students may participate in a field-relevant service project in a foreign location, see engineers at work outside of the United States, or observe engineering applications and methods employed abroad.
 This may happen through a visit to an engineering university, lectures on specific engineering challenges, tour of a plant or manufacturing facility, or observations of pertinent engineering developments in locations overseas.
 In addition, students will visit sites of cultural and historic significance.

 Although these programs are not credit-bearing, they satisfy the Honors’ “Ready for the World” requirement and are a significant addition to a resume.
 A limited number of scholarships are offered to defray travel costs.